autumoswitzerland/autumo-beetroot/README.md

 Every beetRoot package (stand-alone & web-apps) come with a [H2 database](https://h2database.com) filled with sample data and the configuration points to this database.
 If you want to connect to your own database, simply change the connections parameters in the configuration.

-To setup a new database scheme use the SQL-Script `db/install_beetroot.sql` and customize it to your needs and database.
+To setup a new database scheme use the SQL-Script `db/install_<database-type>.sql` and customize it to your needs (initial data).

 A word when using MySQL: Due to the GPL license, we don't distribute or create a dependency to the MySQL Connector for Java.
 Visit Oracle MySQL website and download it yourself if you want to use this connector.
 Note that the MariaAB connector for Java works also for MySQL databases up to the version 5.5 of MySQL or even for higher versions!
 Also have a look here for further valuable information in this context: [MariaDB License FAQ](https://mariadb.com/kb/en/licensing-faq).